-Electrical devices such as power lines and stations, and electrical railroad tracks can cause interference.
+Electrical devices such as power lines, stations, and electrical railroad tracks can cause interference.
 Direct Satellite Service (DSS) radio frequency leakage and cordless telephones that have a range of 2.4 GHz can also give a bad experience in using the light bulb.

 Household appliances, like microwave ovens and the original coaxial cable that may come with a satellite dish, are also objects that may affect the performance of the light bulb.

 - I want to use my LIFX Wi-Fi smart LED light-bulb everywhere!
 Can I?

 The LIFX Wi-Fi smart LED lightbulbs are not designed for certain areas.
 To avoid any danger from the use of this light bulb, kindly refrain from using them in the following situations:

 - An enclosed fixture that traps excessive amounts of heat